Innovation Act for Industry-Academia Collaboration and Talent Cultivation in National Key Fields

 Article 48

-If a key research institute will cease operating, it shall put forward a cessation of operations plan.
+If a key research institute will cease operating, it shall put forward a plan for operation cessation.
 The plan shall be deliberated over by the management committee and the supervisory committee, then presented to the university council for approval.
-The national university shall submit the plan to the competent authority for approval one year before the innovation plan comes to an end and if the plan is approved, the national university shall implement it.
+The national university shall submit the plan to the competent authority for approval one year before the innovation plan comes to an end, and if the plan for operation cessation is approved, the national university shall implement it.

 Article 49